On the little Weyl group of a real spherical space: Introduction

 For harmonic analysis it is important to understand the asymptotics of the generalized matrix-coefficients of $H$-invariant functionals on induced representations.
 An example of this is Theorem 5.1 in \cite{KrotzKuitOpdamSchlichtkrull_InfinitesimalCharactersOfDiscreteSeriesForRealSphericalSpaces}, where the asymptotics of an $H$-fixed linear functional is described in terms of a limit of translates of this functional.
 Such a limit-functional is no longer invariant under the action of $\Lie(H)$ or a conjugate of it, but rather by a corresponding limit of conjugates of $\Lie(H)$ in the Grassmannian of subspaces in $\Lie(G)$.
 In our approach the elements of the little Weyl group are obtained by examining such limit subalgebras.

 \medbreak

 We will now describe our construction and results.
-For convenience we assume that $Z$ is quasi-affine.
+For convenience we assume that $Z$ is quasi-affine, i.e., a Zariski open subvariety of an affine variety.
 For a point $z\in Z$ we write $\fh_{z}$ for its stabilizer subalgebra.
 We fix a minimal parabolic subgroup $P$ of $G$ and a Langlands decomposition $P=MAN$ of $P$.
 Given a direction $X\in \fa:=\Lie(A)$ we consider the limit subalgebra

 where the limit is taken in the Grassmannian.
-If $X$ is contained in the negative Weyl chamber with respect to $P$, then the limit $\fh_{z,X}$ is up to $M$-conjugacy the same for all $z\in Z$ so that $P\cdot z$ is open.
-This limit $\fh_{\emptyset}$ is called the horospherical degeneration of $\fh_{z}$.
-We denote the $M$-conjugacy class of a subalgebra $\fs$ of $\fg$ by $[\fs]$.
+If $X$ is contained in the negative Weyl chamber with respect to $P$, then the limit $\fh_{z,X}$ is up to $M$-conjugacy the same for all $z\in Z$ with the property that $P\cdot z$ is open.
+Such a limit is called a horospherical degeneration of $\fh_{z}$.
+We fix a horospherical degeneration $\fh_{\emptyset}$, i.e., $\fh_{\emptyset}=\fh_{z,X}$ for some choice of $X$ in the negative Weyl chamber and $z\in Z$ for which $P\cdot z$ is open.
+The $M$-conjugacy class of a subalgebra $\fs$ of $\fg$ we denote by $[\fs]$.
 We define

 which is a subgroup of $G$.
 For $z\in Z$ we further define

 and the set of cosets

 The main result of the paper is that for a suitable choice of $z\in Z$ the above set admits the structure of a finite Coxeter group and \medbreak